plone/documentation/working-with-content/managing-content/ploneformgen/sql_crud.rst

 The form
 ========

-Now, just go to the [override] pane of your form folder, and specify ``here/formSetup`` for your Form Setup Script.
+Now, just go to the [Overrides] pane of your form folder, and specify ``here/formSetup`` for your Form Setup Script.

 Calling The Form
 ----------------